 Sweltering in her polyester pantsuit, she hoped the pink stuff would abate before she had to get on the Drive.
 The pink was one problem da mayor’s admirable anti-magic Hinky Policy hadn’t been able to wish away.

 The Swiftymart owner sweated and lit a cigarette, the dumb-ass.
 She backed away.
-Sure enough, a pigeon swooped down out of nowhere and snatched the lighted cig off his face.
-The store owner screamed, “I hate birds!”
+Sure enough, a pigeon swooped down out of nowhere and snatched the lighted cig.
+He screamed, “I hate birds!”

-Mindful of Policy, Jewel spoke up.
-“They don’t really smoke, you know.
+Mindful of Policy, Jewel said, “They don’t really smoke, you know.
 They just eat the tobacco.”